 Concerns have also been expressed that the increasing focus on long-distance food distribution systems and the extensive food processing practices of the industrial agri-food system may be significantly reducing the nutritional value of the food provided by the system.
 This problem is reinforced by the emphasis of the current food grading and labelling system on cosmetic appearance, as opposed to nutritional value.

-g) Economic Sustainability
+59 g) Economic Sustainability

 In addition to the concerns regarding the environmental sustainability of industrial agricultural practices, there are serious questions regarding the social and economic sustainability of this approach to agricultural production.
 The heavy reliance of conventional agriculture on external inputs generates large capital and cash flow requirements on the part of farmers.
-This often leads farmers to incur large levels of debt, which further increases pressures to expand the intensity of production in order to maintain cash flow.
-This growing capital intensity is illustrated in Table 7.

-In addition to reinforcing environmental problems associated with high-intensity agriculture, this has led to a situation over the past decade in which total farm debts have exceeded the annual value of cash receipts.
-During the same period farmers went bankrupt at a rate of more than one per day.72 Farmers' reliance income from off-farm activities maintain the economic viability of their operations, has also grown substantially.73
+This often leads farmers to incur large levels of debt, which further increases pressures to expand the intensity of production, in order to maintain cash flow.
+In addition to reinforcing the environmental problems associated with high-intensity agriculture, this has led to a situation, over the past decade, in which total farm debts have exceeded the annual value of cash receipts.
+During the same period farmers went bankrupt at a rate for more than one per day.
+Farmers' reliance on income from off-farm activities to maintain the economic viability of their operations has also grown substantially.

-The declining number of farmers in relation to the land and replacement farmed. labour with capital inputs has resulted in serious problems regarding the economic viability of rural communities.
-Insufficient populations remain to justify the maintenance of basic economic and social services within many rural towns.74 The decline in the economic viability of farming has also led to disturbing demographic trends among active farmers.
-The average age of farmers is rising significantly, as very few young individuals and families are choosing to take up farming.75
+The declining number of farmers in relation to the land farmed, and replacement of labour with capital inputs has resulted in serious problems regarding the economic viability of rural communities.
+Insufficient populations remain to justify the maintenance of basic economic and social services within many rural towns.
+The decline in the economic viability of farming has also led to disturbing demographic trends within active farmers.
+The average age of farmers is rising significantly, as very few young individuals and families are choosing to take up farming.
+The latest properties of the land farmed, and replacement of labour with capital inputs has resulted in serious problems regarding the economic viability of rural communities.
+Insufficient populations remain to justify the maintenance of basic economic viability of farming has also led to disturbing demographic trends within active farmers.
+The average age of farmers is rising significantly, as very few young individuals and families are choosing to take up farming.